Indy-Center/docs/docs/getting-started/guides/sealed-secrets.md

 2. Creating a `SealedSecret` resource that can be safely stored in Git
 3. Automatically decrypting secrets in the cluster using the private key

+!!! question "Too much work?"

+    You can use the [Sealed Secrets Web UI](https://secrets.zid-internal.com) to create a sealed secret.
+This tool will _not_ let you decrypt secrets.

 ## Prerequisites

 1. Install the `kubeseal` CLI tool by following the [official installation guide](https://github.com/bitnami-labs/sealed-secrets?tab=readme-ov-file#kubeseal)